sahilrajput03/sahilrajput03/README.md

 - [Learn Photoshop ?](learn-photoshop.md)
 - **Why telegram (not whatsapp): [Click here](why-telegram.md)**

+**Getting automated "Product experience insights"** using https://www.hotjar.com/
+- It can record user experience and you can play the user experiences as a video sort of thing.
+- It can tell what motivates the user to go into your site and dig more and what demotivates the user.

 **Schedule your meets with anybody ?** _Ans. *A perfect solution*: https://calendly.com/app/signup_

 ## things i kept doing doing..